What to Expect in Digital Marketing in 2022

 67% of global consumers interacted with a chatbot last year with a 40% response rate

-In 2022, marketers are looking to incorporate automation and other solutions that incorporate artificial intelligence into their business processes that concern customer journeys, such as:
+In 2022, marketers are looking to implement marketing automation services to incorporate artificial intelligence into processes that concern customer journeys, such as:

 - Sending personalized emails and content based on past browsing history